geudde/attic-chest/pages/03.season-2/15.meeting-27/04.answer/docs.md

 And when the heart is charg’d with woe
 The *sigh* may transient ease bestow
 A “special pleader,” let no lawyer frown
-But rather smil, and all its influence own,
+But rather smile, and all its influence own,
 An inmate of the bosom though it dwells
 Ne’er issues forth but it some secret tells!
 It is a *“messenger”* may pass a host,